 Annual Street Maintenance Program

-The Engineering Department annually coordinates with City Council and Street Department personnel to compile a list of streets to considered for re-surfacing.
+The Engineering Department annually coordinates with City Council and Street Department personnel to compile a list of streets to be considered for re-surfacing.
 Concrete repairs to streets, curbs and sidewalks will be evaluated and ongoing.
 Once finalized the chosen streets are paved over the course of the year.

 General Timeline for a North Canton Project